 Pillar 3: Innovative Europe – entrepreneurial funding

 The Innovative Europe pillar targets entrepreneurs and aims to make Europe a frontrunner in market-creating innovation and produce unicorns through the European Innovation Council (EIC).
 It also helps to develop the overall European innovation landscape, by developing European Innovation ecosystems and through the European Institute of Innovation and Technology (EIT).
 Pillar 3 has undergone some changes from Horizon 2020, including the funding programs, the application process, and top-down calls focusing on specific EU challenges.
-The first calls open April 1 and are highly relevant for SMEs.
+The first calls open in April and are highly relevant for SMEs.
 Read our breakdown of the opportunities, timelines, and important application information here.